FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/space-race-ama-3-summary.md

 **When will Space Race 2 begin?**

 Space Race 2 has already begun!
-You can learn more [here](https://filecoin.io/blog/space-race-2/).
+You can learn more [in our blog post](https://filecoin.io/blog/space-race-2/).

 **What percentage of sectors completed by miners in Space Race can be converted to sectors in Mainnet?**